 This page describes how to upgrade an existing Istio deployment (including both control plane and sidecar proxy) to a new release of Istio.
-The upgrade process could involve new binaries as well as other changes like configuration and API schemas.
-The upgrade process may involve some service downtime.
+The upgrade process may install new binaries and may change configuration and API schemas.
+The upgrade process may result in service downtime.
 To minimize downtime, please ensure your Istio control plane components and your applications are highly available with multiple replicas.

 In the following steps, we assume that the Istio components are installed and upgraded in the